code4libyeg/openrefine_workshop_2016/instructions/managing_data/README.md

 ##Common scenarios

--Identifying unique values accross a dataset -Identifying how many instances of a value exist in a dataset -Identifying values that refer to the same concept (people, places, dates, etc.) but that are expressed inconsistently -Separating values grouped together in a single cell -Reformatting value structures
+- Identifying unique values accross a dataset
+- Identifying how many instances of a value exist in a dataset
+- Identifying values that refer to the same concept (people, places, dates, etc.) but that are expressed inconsistently
+- Separating values grouped together in a single cell
+- Reformatting value structures
--Identifying missing information
+- Identifying missing information
--Enhancing data with information available elsewhere in your dataset or from an external resource.
+- Enhancing data with information available elsewhere in your dataset or from an external resource.

 ### OpenRefine's Layout
--Presents data in tabular format
+- Presents data in tabular format
--Each row represents a record (or part of it) in the data -Each column represents a type of information -Operations are started through column menus
+- Each row represents a record (or part of it) in the data
+- Each column represents a type of information
+- Operations are started through column menus

 ####Basic operations:
 Reordering / removing columns
 ![reorder_column](../screenshots/reorder_column.png)

 Renaming columns
 ![rename_column](../screenshots/rename_column.png)

 Sorting data
 ![sort](../screenshots/sort)

 ####Faceting
 filter data
 ![facet_text](../screenshots/facet_text.png)

 include multiple values
 ![facet_include_multiple](../screenshots/facet_include_multiple.png)

 invert filters
 ![facet_invert](../screenshots/facet_invert.png)

 Value editing through facets
 ![facet_edit](../screenshots/facet_edit.png)

 Numeric and Timeline facets: these facets display graphs and not lists of values.

 Scatterplot facets display scatter graphs or charts for usually two variabes using Cartesian coordinates.

 ####Text filters